 Buying Property At Auction

-Buying at a property auction requires careful planning.
+However, buying property at auction does require careful planning.
 Thousands of properties are sold at auction in the UK every year – and many are BMV (below market value), meaning there are plenty of bargains to be snapped up.
-But, unless you do your homework carefully, that auction bargain could turn out to be costly mistake.
+So, remember to do your homework carefully - unlike buying through an estate agent, you cannot change your mind if you later discover something bad about the property.
+It is your job to find out everything that you can before the auction begins.

 However, there has been an upsurge in residential properties that don’t necessarily require renovation or development, as vendors turn to auctions to achieve a faster and more efficient sale of their home.
 That means an auction could be a great place for first time buyers to snap up a bargain.

-The main advantage of property auctions is that they usually ensure a quick and efficient sale.
+The main advantage of buying property at auction property is that they usually ensure a quick and efficient sale.
 Completion is normally within 28 days, or 20 working days.
 For this reason, auctions are a preferred method of sale for repossessions, properties proving difficult to sell, properties that have been on the market for a long time (through an estate agent) and properties with development potential.

 Local authorities, mortgage lenders and housing associations may also have a considerable number of properties they need to sell quickly.
 It can be financially beneficial for them to request a property appraisal and if the price is right sell at auction, recovering their money without the drawn out processes and higher costs of going through an estate agent.